akostarigka/P2-TrafficSignClassifier/README.md

 #### 2. Model architecture

-The model used is based on the well known LeNet architecture with the following adaptations: two extra convolutions were added and the final fully connected layer was dropped .
+The model used is based on the well known LeNet architecture, which is an excellent "first architecture" for Convolutional Neural Networks (especially for image recognition) due to its compactness and simplicity.
+However the training accuracy was below the project standards.
+In order to increase the performance, the model was enhanced with 2 extra convolution layers (5x5) after the already existing ones.
+In order to avoid overfitting the last fully connected layer was dropped.
+All the other layers and activation functions were kept the same.
 The layers used along with their respective dimensions are described in the following table:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|